 What is the best dehumidifier with a built-in pump?

 The Frigidaire FFAD5033W1 is the best dehumidifier with a built-in pump for most homes in 2026.
-At $249.99, it offers 50-pint daily capacity, Energy Star certification, and a reliable internal pump for continuous hands-free drainage — all at a lower price than most pump-equipped competitors.
+At $314.00, it offers 50-pint daily capacity, Energy Star certification, and a reliable internal pump for continuous hands-free drainage — all at a lower price than most pump-equipped competitors.
 Reviewers consistently praise its set-it-and-forget-it operation in basements and other spaces without floor drains.
-For very large or extremely humid areas up to 5,000 sq. ft., the Hisense 70-Pint ($329.99) offers more capacity with a pump that pushes water up to 16 feet vertically.
+For large or extremely humid areas up to 4,500 sq. ft., the Hisense 50-Pint ($309.00) offers the same capacity class with a built-in pump and portable design for hands-free operation.

 Why a Built-in Pump Matters